 Inhalants refer to substances that are sniffed or huffed to give the user an immediate head rush or high.
 They include a diverse group of chemicals that are found in consumer products such as aerosols and cleaning solvents.
 Inhalant use can cause a number of physical and emotional problems, and even one-time use can result in death.

 Using inhalants even one time can put you at risk for:

 - sudden death

 - suffocation

 - visual hallucinations

+- severe mood swings

+- numbness and tingling of the hands and feet

 Short-term effects of inhalants include: